AndrewReaganM/magic/python_appengine/README.md

 # MAG(i)C Random in Java on Google App Engine

 ## Overview
-The Google App Engine version of the MAG(i)C Random Number Generator is virtually effort free to deploy.
+The Google App Engine version of the MAG(i)C Random Number Generator is very easy to deploy.
+Below you will find documentation on each of the files, as well as how to install Random on your own App Engine project.

 ## Prerequisites
 * Google App Engine Account with valid billing